randruc/Lazuli/README.md

 hobbyists creations.

-Lazuli RTOS is distributed in its source code form, to be built and statically linked with your own project sources.
+Lazuli RTOS is distributed in its source code form, to be built and statically linked with your own final executable.
 This allows the kernel to be statically configured, and benefit from compiler optimizations.